hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 Some in those lessons find they have been cheated,
 >
-> As with six lessons they are not half compleated.
+> As with six lessons they are not half completed.
 >
 > Bel.
 What, says the master, when they plainly show,
 >